hackingmaterials/atomate/docs/index.rst

 * Jobs can be run on a variety of computing systems, queue systems, and architectures.
 * MatMethods uses a standard interface for adding new types of calculations and workflows such that it is possible for users to contribute new features and grow the capabilities of the software over time.

-Note #1: that MatMethods is currently built to work with the **VASP** electronic structure software, but it is the intention of MatMethods to support a variety of software.
+Note: that MatMethods is currently built to work with the **VASP** electronic structure software, but it is the intention of MatMethods to support a variety of software.

-Note #2: MatMethods is currently in an alpha release.
-Although MatMethods is open source, currently no support is provided for MatMethods other than for those who are contributing to its development.

 ============
 Installation